galaxyproject/training-material/topics/assembly/tutorials/vgp_workflow_training/tutorial.md

 >   - "*K-mer length*": `32`
 >   - "*Ploidy*": `2`
 >   - "*Is genome large (>100Mb)?*": `No`
-> 4. Click in the <kbd>Run workflow</kbd> buttom
+> 4. Click on the <kbd>Run workflow</kbd> button
 >
 > > ### {% icon comment %} Input option order
-> > Note that the order of the input may differ slightly.
+> > Note that the order of the inputs may differ slightly.
 > {: .comment}
 >
 {: .hands_on}

 Let's have a look at the HTML report generated by **QUAST** (fig. 4), which corresponds with the dataset  `52`.
-It summarizes the main statistics related with the assembly completeness.
+It summarizes some main assembly statistics, such as contig number, N50, assembly length, etc.

 ![Figure 5: QUAST initial plot](../../images/vgp_assembly/QUAST_initial.png "QUAST report.
 Statistics of the primary and alternate assembly (a).
 Cumulative length plot (b).")

-According to the report, both assemblies are quite similar; the primary assembly includes 33 contigs, whose cumulative length is around 23.5Mbp.
-On the other hand, the second alternate assembly includes 35 contigs, whose total lenght is 25.5Mbp.
-As we can see in the figure 4a, the assemblies are much larger than the estimated genome sizes (dotted line), which means that both include duplicated sequences.
+According to the report, both assemblies are quite similar; the primary assembly includes 18 contigs, whose cumulative length is around 12.2Mbp.
+The alternate assembly includes 17 contigs, whose total length is 11.3Mbp.
+As we can see in figure 4a, both assemblies come close to the estimated genome size, which is as expected since we used hifiasm-HiC mode to generate phased assemblies which lowers the chance of false duplications that can inflate assembly size.

 > ### {% icon question %} Questions
 >